dylen400mh/YourEssentials/README.md

 ### Styling
 After creating working components and routes, styling with Tailwind will be incorporated to allow for an aesthetically appealing shopping experience.

+### Deployment
+The completed front-end application will be hosted on Netlify.

 ## Acknowledgments

 This project was completed by following [The Odin Project](https://www.theodinproject.com/)'s Web Development curriculum.